khanhvu1410/NashTech-R2E-Assignments/README.md

 ```

 ### Step 3: Run the application
-Inside the respective folder, execute:
+From the assignment's root directory:
 ```sh
 dotnet run
 ```